|

 who lapped up some of it.
 He thinks its healing properties may be

 connected to the fact that it weighs less than normal water.
+Those who hope for healing continue to arrive and wait, unconcerned

 about any scientific explanations.
 Dominican nun Maria Guadalupe Aguilar